Everything you need to know...

-You can attend the course for five, ten, fifteen or twenty weeks.
+You can attend the course for seven, twelve or fifteen weeks.
 The length of the course that you take depends on how much you need to improve your English language.

 Your pre-sessional lecturer will actively encourage you to work as a class, expecting you to use English at all times in university and as much as possible outside.
 You learn through lectures, seminars, practical sessions, essays, exams, independent research and project presentations.

 The course prepares you for academic study rather than directly for employment.
 However, the academic skills learnt on the course are also valuable in employment.